-(c) The commission, in consultation with the Independent System Operator, shall implement and enforce these resource adequacy requirements in a nondiscriminatory manner as to all \5\ AB 380 load serving entities.
-For purposes of enforcing the resource adequacy requirements established pursuant to this section, all electrical load serving entities, including those entities that are not electrical corporations, are subject to Sections 2101, 2102, 2103, 2104, 2104.5, 2105, 2106, 2107, 2107.5, 2108, 2109, 2110, 2111, 2112, 2113, and 2114.
-The electrical corporation's costs of meeting those resource adequacy requirements, including the costs associated with system reliability and local area reliability, that are found reasonable by the commission, shall be fully recoverable from those customers taking service from the electrical corporation, at the time the commitment to incur the cost is made or thereafter, on a fully nonbypassable basis pursuant to rates that are just and reasonable, as determined by the commission.
-The commission shall develop mechanisms that ensure cost recovery by electrical corporations for costs incurred in providing resource adequacy, that avoid shifting of costs between utility service areas and between customer classes, that avoid stranded costs, and that avoid cost responsibility surcharges.
+(c) The commission, in consultation with the Independent System Operator, shall implement and enforce these resource adequacy requirements in a nondiscriminatory manner as to all load serving load-serving entities.
+For purposes of enforcing the resource adequacy requirements established pursuant to this section, all electrical load serving load-serving entities, including those entities that are not electrical corporations, are subject to Sections 2101, 2102, 2103, 2104, 2104.5, 2105, 2106, 2107, 2107.5, 2108, 2109, 2110, 2111, 2112, 2113, and 2114.
+In addition to any remedy or enforcement power that the commission may exercise pursuant to Chapter 11 (commencing with Section 2100), the commission shall impose a penalty upon any load serving load-serving entity that fails to procure adequate generational resources in violation of an order or decision of the commission made pursuant to this section, in an amount sufficient to deter violations.
+The electrical corporation's costs of meeting those resource adequacy requirements, including the costs associated with system reliability and local area reliability, that are found reasonable by the commission, or are otherwise recoverable under a procurement plan approved by the commission pursuant to Section 454.5, shall be fully recoverable from those customers taking service from the electrical corporation, at the time the commitment to incur the cost is made or thereafter, on a fully nonbypassable basis pursuant to rates that are just and reasonable, as determined by the commission.
+The commission shall develop mechanisms that ensure cost recovery by electrical corporations for costs incurred in providing resource adequacy, that avoid shifting of costs, and that avoid stranded costs, and that avoid cost responsibility surcharges.
+In addition to any remedy or enforcement power that the commission may exercise pursuant to Chapter 11 (commencing with Section 2100), an electrical corporation shall not recover from ratepayers, any cost that would have been avoided if the electrical corporation had procured adequate generational resources as required by an order or decision of the commission made pursuant to this section.